0

 How to Apply

-The Clean Air Program will open its final Request for Applications round on January 2,2025.
 The Request for Application documents from the previous application round are linked below for reference.
-Please note that eligibility, award amounts, and other information is subject to change for this final application round.
+Please note that eligibility, award amounts, and other information are subject to change for this final application round.

 Additional Resources

-Industrial facilities may also be eligible for funding support through:
+Industrial facilities may also be eligible for funding support through the Colorado Industrial Tax Credit Offering (CITCO), but may not combine this funding with CAP.